Collection number: MC 110

 About the Charles Simic Papers

-The collection, which is restricted, consists of correspondence, notebooks, manuscripts, published works, recordings, photographs, and material about Simic’s work.
+The collection consists of correspondence, notebooks, manuscripts, published works, recordings, photographs, and material about Simic’s work.

 Contents of this collection are governed by U.S. copyright law.
 For questions about publication or reproduction rights, contact Special Collections staff.